For the tapioca starch variety

 5 ounces dark chocolate chips

-Divide the dough into two equal portions on generous pieces of parchment paper, shape each into a log about 1 1/2 inches in diameter, and wrap each tightly.
-Place the dough in the refrigerator to chill until mostly firm, or at least 30 minutes.
+Shaping the almond flour/coconut flour cookies.
+You can shape these cookies in the same manner as the tapioca variety, but you will need to flatten each ball of dough into a 1/2-inch thick disk on the baking sheet after rolling into a ball.
+The coconut flour cookies will not spread as readily.
+Alternatively, divide the coconut flour cookie dough into two equal portions on generous pieces of parchment paper, shape each into a log about 1 1/2 inches in diameter, and wrap each tightly.
+Place the dough in the refrigerator to chill again for about 30 minutes.
 Unwrap each piece of dough, slice each into 8 pieces and place about 1 inch apart on the prepared baking sheet.

-Place the cookies in the center of the preheated oven and bake until lightly golden brown all over and set all the way to the center (about 14 minutes).
+Bake the cookies.
+Place the baking sheets, one at a time, in the center of the preheated oven and bake until lightly golden brown all over and mostly set toward the center (about 14 minutes).
 Remove from the oven and allow to cool completely on the baking sheet (about 10 minutes).
 They will become more firm as they cool.
 Store any leftovers in a sealed container in the refrigerator or freezer.

 Original version of Paleo chocolate chip cookies published in 2013; tapioca flour version published in 2015.
 Video published 2016.
 Compilation published in 2019.